-If you have a Chevy Malibu with a P1101 error code, there are a few fixes that can solve the problem.
+If you have a Chevy Malibu with a P1101 error code, there are some common causes and fixes that can solve the problem.

-A P1101 error code is listed as “MAF Out of Self Test Range.”
+A P1101 code is listed as “MAF Out of Self Test Range.”

 Some scan tools will give the error as an “Intake Air Flow System Performance.”